mathparracho/PSCC_datachallenge/README.md

 So, to the final Kaggle score, the SwinUNETR model with 10 epochs was the best.
 And this is the model I uploaded in this repository

+## Files:

+I organized the script that gave me the final score into a Jupyter Notebook in the folder "notebooks".
+There you are going to find the organized scripts.

+In the folder "scripts" I uploaded all the files I used to test and create all my experiments - It is a mess!
+But experiments are just like that!

 ## Important:

 All the data is in "notebooks".